Billy Crystal to commemorate late actor Robin Williams at Emmys

-LOS ANGELES (Reuters) - Comedian Billy Crystal will pay tribute to late actor Robin Williams at television’s Primetime Emmy Awards on Aug.
+LOS ANGELES, Aug 20 (Reuters) - Comedian Billy Crystal will pay tribute to late actor Robin Williams at television’s Primetime Emmy Awards on Aug.
 25, the show’s organizers said on Wednesday.

 Crystal, 66, who rose to fame in the 1970s comedy circuit that also thrust Williams into the spotlight, will commemorate Williams during the annual awards show’s “In Memoriam” segment, which honors late actors who have influenced television.